 Charity begins at home, the old phrase goes – and if the history of Canadian melody-merchants Hollerado is anything to go by, it seems that musical genius begins in that area too.
 Born and raised in Manotick, Ontario (infact, three of the band members grew up on the same street together), the four Hollerado boys – Menno Versteeg, Nixon Boyd, Dean Baxter and Jake Boyd – officially came together in April 2007.
 Relocating to Montreal, they’ve since been gathering a well-deserved reputation as everyone’s favorite Bright Young Things.

 Our regular round-up of what’s happening with BAMM.tv’s favorite artists right now …

 Chilean hip-hop superstar Ana Tijoux has released new single ‘No Al TPP’, which is a savage political attack on the Trans-Pacific Partnership (more details here).
 Check out her BAMM.tv performances here.

-So far we’ve enjoyed an exclusive in-depth interview with our Artist Of The Month Whiskerman and discovered their favorite musical moments from the sprawling BAMM.tv archives – now let’s see what their personal playlist is dispatching right now …
+So far we’ve enjoyed an exclusive in-depth interview with our Featured Artist Whiskerman and discovered their favorite musical moments from the sprawling BAMM.tv archives – now let’s see what their personal playlist is dispatching right now …